TeachBooks/mirror_mude_book/book/multivariate/nongaussian.md

 # Non-Gaussian Multivariate Distributions

 The multivariate Gaussian distribution $\Phi_X(x)$ is a simple, effective and widely used approach for capturing dependence in multivariate situations.
-However, for continuous random variables, it has limitations due to it's inability to capture:
+However, for continuous random variables, it has limitations due to its inability to capture:

 - non-Gaussian marginal distributions
 - non-linear dependence